Hull F.C.: Post-Second World War

 The 1952 Kangaroos visited the Boulevard on Monday 8 September.
 They had opened their tour with a victory at Keighley two days earlier, and they continued their winning run with a 28–0 victory over Hull F.C..

 In 1955, the black Welshman Roy Francis became the first black professional coach in any British team sport, when he switched from playing on the wing to coaching Hull F.C..

 Hull F.C. team won the league championship in 1956 when Colin Hutton kicked a last-minute penalty in the final against Halifax at Maine Road, Manchester.
 Hull F.C. won the play-offs again in 1958, against Workington Town.
 They also won the European Club championship in 1957 and lost in the cup finals at Wembley in 1959 and 1960.
 These triumphs healed the wound of two successive Yorkshire County Cup Final defeats in 1955 and 1957.
 They lost in two further Challenge Cup finals to Wigan and Wakefield Trinity in 1959 and 1960.
 All these reverses, when one hand had been grasping so many trophies, gave Hull F.C. a steely resolve and a thirst for success.

 Johnny Whiteley became player coach in October 1963.
 When Roy Francis retired as Hull F.C. coach in 1965, Whiteley took over as coach.
 Hull F.C. lost to Wakefield Trinity 17–10 victory in the 1968 Rugby Football League Championship final at Headingley on 4 May 1968.
 Whiteley resigned in 1970 to coach Hull Kingston Rovers.
-Ivor Watts was then appointed coach from 1970–1971 of which Hull F.C. won 28 matches and lost 17.
+Ivor Watts was then appointed coach from 1970 to 1971 of which Hull F.C. won 28 matches and lost 17.